-The latest changes to the FINAL ROUND III are the addition of a Tap Up or Down feature.
+The FINAL ROUND IV includes some great new features such as the Tap Up or Down feature.
 While training in CROSS OVER mode, the addition of Push-button modes allowing two hits at the tree using either one button twice or two separate buttons.
-Another change has been made to break the setup of the FINAL ROUND III into two modes, Driver and Tree.
-When the mode LED's are green all of the driver setting are displayed.
-When the mode LED's are red, all of the tree settings are displayed.
+Another change has been made to break the setup of the FINAL ROUND IV into two modes, Driver and Tree.
+When the indicator mode lights (at the bottom) are green, all of the driver setting are displayed.
+When the indicator mode lights are red, all of the tree settings are displayed.